10 Cool And Unusual Things To Do In Alabama In 2022

 1. Drive-Through Arts And Antiques Gallery

 Yes, museums are certainly cool, but drive-through museums?
 Way cooler!
-Located in the small town of Seale in the state of Alabama, this attraction by the road does not even need you to step out of your car.
-This attraction is none other than the first-ever drive-thru antiques and art gallery.
+Located in the small town of Seale in the state of Alabama, this attraction by the road does not even require you to step out of your car.
+Moreover, it is none other than the first-ever drive-thru antiques and art gallery.

 2. Claim Some ‘Unclaimed’ Bagged

-One of the most unusual things to do in Alabama is perhaps visiting Scottsboro in Alabama to claim some good, old unclaimed baggage.
 This is perhaps the most quirky tourist activity to do in this southern state.
-Of course, a predetermined time period is provided for people to claim their luggage.
+Besides, of course, a predetermined time period is provided for people to claim their luggage.

 3. Visit The Natural Bridge Of Alabama